HNeukermans/EmguWF/README.md

 After the user has setup his custom routine, he can run it against an image, by pressing the 'Run Workflow' button.

-Following screenshot, show the EmguWF desinger.
+Following screenshot, show the EmguWF designer.

 ![emguwf1](https://cloud.githubusercontent.com/assets/2285199/5525326/8aadd656-89e4-11e4-9a7a-f5b65479291f.JPG)